dotnet/docs/docs/core/porting/index.md

 ## Windows-specific APIs

-Applications can still P/Invoke native libraries on platforms supported by .NET, this technology isn't limited to Windows.
+Applications can still P/Invoke native libraries on platforms supported by .NET.
+This technology isn't limited to Windows.
 However, if the library you're referencing is Windows-specific, such as a _user32.dll_ or _kernal32.dll_, then the code only works on Windows.
 For each platform you want your app to run on, you'll have to either find platform-specific versions, or make your code generic enough to run on all platforms.

 When porting an application from .NET Framework to .NET, your application probably used a library provided distributed with the .NET Framework.
 Many APIs that were available in .NET Framework weren't ported to .NET because they relied on Windows-specific technology, such as the Windows Registry or the GDI+ drawing model.